 or radius.
 The Euclidean length of OP.

-Horizontal axis of the sphere, orthogonal to the z axis, on the reference plane.
+The horizontal axis of the sphere, orthogonal to the z-axis, on the reference plane.
 West to east for a globe.

-The angle between OP and the z axis.
+The angle between the OP and the z-axis.
 This can also be called the polar angle, or the co-latitude.